Live News Articles Safety Guide Register Now ▶

 2. Confirm eligibility before the window.
 Check your KYC level, verify your country is not restricted, and confirm your HT is in the correct account type (main spot account, or HTX Earn if the specific event permits it).

 3. Calculate realistic allocation accounting for pool dilution.
-The most common mistake is assuming low early participation reflects the final pool.
-If the total retail pool is 1,000,000 tokens and 10,000,000 HT ends up committed across all participants, committing 10,000 HT yields 0.1% of the pool, or 1,000 tokens.
-Pool size grows as the window progresses.
+If the total retail pool is 1,000,000 tokens and 10,000,000 HT is committed, committing 10,000 HT yields 0.1% of the pool, or 1,000 tokens.
+Pool size grows as the window progresses; early-window estimates are not final.

 4. Submit commitment within the window.
 The window is hard-capped.
 Exchange traffic spikes near close; do not wait until the final minutes.

 5. Map the unlock schedule before listing day.
 Mark TGE and each subsequent vesting date.
-Decide your exit framework before listing opens, not after, when price moves generate pressure to act without a plan.
+Decide your exit framework before listing opens, not after, when price moves create pressure to act without a plan.

 For a side-by-side evaluation of HTX against the full competitive set, the best crypto exchanges in 2026 comparison covers fees, security posture, and product depth across seven major venues.

-Launchpad participation carries risk.
-Token prices can fall below subscription price after listing.
 This article is informational and does not constitute investment advice.
 Register on HTX → — see our affiliate and editorial terms for full disclosure.

 FAQ